-TRADITION & INNOVATION IN BASKETRY 10 NATIONAL BASKETRY ORGANIZATION'S 10TH BIENNIAL CONFERENCE WESTERN KENTUCKY UNIVERSITY - BOWLING GREEN, KENTUCKY JULY 16 - 20, 2019
+TRADITION & INNOVATION IN BASKETRY 10 NATIONAL BASKETRY ORGANIZATION'S 10TH BIENNIAL CONFERENCE WESTERN KENTUCKY UNIVERSITY - BOWLING GREEN, KENTUCKY JULY 16 - 20, 2019 escort to the dining hall at lunch on the first day, and their presence throughout the conference.

 I had a great time and learned a lot.
 The people were very friendly.
 I hope to go again!